jdisho/TinyNetworking/README.md

 - Supports CRUD methods (GET, POST, PUT, DELETE). ✌️
 - No external dependencies. 🎉
 - Works if you can determine how your data is being represented in JSON. 😇
+- Works for non JSON types as well.
 - Highly inspired by: https://talk.objc.io/episodes/S01E01-tiny-networking-library ❤️

 ## 🛠 Installation